wencyang/network_research/README.md

 # About the repo
-This is a collection of codes and documents, mainly focus on community detection
+This is a collection of codes and documents, mainly focus on community detection.

 1. Python code about P609 computational physics at Indiana University.
 The topic is cellular automata spring-block model of earthquakes